 12. The National Botanic Gardens

 These gardens have a lot of flowers and plants to see and some lovely walking paths.
 You can spend a whole day roaming and enjoying the serenity of nature.
-The entry into these gardens is absolutely free.
-Another great family friendly attraction that you should not miss.
+Entry into these gardens is absolutely free.
+Another great family-friendly attraction that you should not miss.

 13. The Dublin Mountains

-A hike into the Dublin Mountains is a must do to get some of the best views of the city.
-The mountains range spreads into the neighbor county Wicklow but there are some close to the city and easily accessible by bus or car.
+A hike into the Dublin Mountains is a must-do to get some of the best views of the city.
+The mountains range spreads into the neighboring county Wicklow but there are some close to the city and easily accessible by bus or car.
 This is an ideal place to enjoy with family and friends and also perfect for nature lovers who will definitely enjoy the landscape and views.